sakshidive/Credit-Card-Analysis-Dashboard/README.md

   - Customers aged 40-50 and with high salaries are the most valuable.
   - Swipe transactions contribute the most revenue ($36M), followed by chip-based transactions.
   - TX, NY, and CA are the leading states in revenue generation.
-  - Overall Deliquent Rate is 6.06%.
+  - Overall Delinquent Rate is 6.06%.
   - Overall activation rate is 57.5%.